Elizabeth Falk, PTA, OPTA, NASM-PES

 best massage gun for elderly

-Since we buy a lot of massage guns (to review them), we have had to give some of them away to friends and family members.
-Recently, we decided to do a little experiment; give some massage guns to the elderly members of our family to see which ones they like the most.
+Since we buy many massage guns (to review them), we have had to give some away to friends and family members.
+Recently, we decided to do a little experiment: give some massage guns to the elderly members of our family to see which ones they like the most.

-Based on that and our knowledge of interacting with these massage guns as well, we made a list of the best massage guns for the elderly.
-We also have tips on what to look for when you are choosing the one.
+Based on that and our experience interacting with these massage guns, we made a list of the best massage guns for the elderly.
+We also have tips on what to look for when choosing one.

-First of all, a good massage can do wonders to physical well-being and our state of mind.
-Massage therapy as a whole can help you rehabilitate problem areas on your body as well as enhance the overall performance of your muscles.
+First, a good massage can do wonders for our physical well-being and mind.
+Massage therapy, as a whole, can help us rehabilitate problem areas in our bodies and enhance the overall performance of our muscles.

-It’s also good as an anti-inflammatory measure and can reduce the risk of muscle injury if done on a regular basis.
-With good massage therapy, you can get blood flowing through your circulatory system and all the other fluids flowing through your lymphatic system without a hitch.
+Massage therapy is also effective as an anti-inflammatory measure and can reduce the risk of muscle injury if done regularly.
+With good massage therapy, blood can flow through the circulatory system, and all the other fluids can flow through the lymphatic system, achieving a lymphatic cleanse without a hitch.

-Elderly folks should consider getting a massage on a regular basis, and massage guns are nothing else than smart, handy tools that allow on-demand, DIY massage therapy.
+Elderly people should consider getting a relaxing massage regularly, and massage guns are smart, handy tools for on-demand, DIY massage therapy.

-We discussed extensively the benefits of using massage guns in this post which you can check out later.
-For now, we’ll just note that massage guns have plenty of benefits for seniors.
+We discussed extensively the benefits of using massage guns in this post, which you can check out later.
+For now, we’ll note that percussive therapy has plenty of benefits for seniors.

-They can be used as an extra prescription for injury or illness or they can be a significant method of staying fit and healthy.
+They can be used as an extra prescription for injury or illness or a significant method of staying fit and healthy.
 Here are some direct benefits for seniors:

-• Massage therapy has been known to reduce stress and improve the overall mood1 of a person.
-For the elderly, stress levels tend to go overboard and grumpy can be a word thrown at you often.
+• Massage therapy has been known to reduce stress and improve a person’s overall mood1.
+For the elderly, stress levels tend to go overboard, and grumpy can be a word thrown at you often.
 Turns out massage guns have a way of keeping your stress low2 and keep you in high spirits.

-• If used correctly, a massage gun can help you relax.
-Massage therapy helps to reduce tension in the body, especially after a stressful and hard day.
-It has also been proven that massage therapy can help stroke patients feel comfortable and relaxed.
+• If used correctly, sports massagers can help you relax with a massage.
+Percussive therapy helps reduce body tension, especially after a stressful and challenging day.
+It has also been proven that percussive therapy can help stroke patients feel comfortable by providing a relaxing massage.
 This relaxation also helps Alzheimer’s patients.

 • Massage guns can help reduce pain.
-Pain reduction is very important for people who have recently had cardiovascular surgery.
-For patients with knee arthritis3, massaging your legs can greatly reduce pain.
+Pain reduction is significant for people who have recently had cardiovascular surgery.
+Massaging the legs can also greatly reduce pain for patients with knee arthritis3.

 Last but not least, an advice from one of our experts: